Our own mental health challenges and those around us has helped us all come together to create a team that is right for your needs.

 We have over 35 years experience in the fields of Mental Health, Wellbeing, Psychology and Corporate Training.

-Sean Heneghan is a Chartered Organisational Psychologist and accredited coach.
+Sean Heneghan is a Chartered Organisational Psychologist and Senior Associate Tutor with The University of Oxford.
 His belief is that each person has the potential to perform at a higher level within their current working delivery, but they are often unaware of their real potential.
 The most useful training is often as much about enabling individuals to grasp new opportunities to play to their strengths, as it is about helping them to become more aware of ‘new thinking’ that is sometimes necessary to help them challenge areas that they were previously unaware of.
 He has a passionate belief in people’s ability to learn and change and this comes across in his enthusiastic, trusting and empathetic style.

-Sean Liddell is an accredited MHFA (Mental Health First Aid) Suicide First Aid (City & Guilds) and Mindfulness practitioner and coach.
+Sean Liddell is an accredited MHFA (Mental Health First Aid) MHFA England, Suicide First Aid (City & Guilds) National Centre for Suicide Prevention, and Mindfulness practitioner and coach British Mindfulness Institute.
 A naturally empathic motivator, Sean utilises his coaching skills and conversations to challenge and embed learning to effect positive behavioural change.
-He has helped hospitals within the NHS, school teachers and students, university lecturing staff as well as other organisations experience the benefits of Mindfulness.
+He has helped hospitals within the NHS, school teachers and students, university lecturing staff as well as corporate organisations experience the benefits of resilience, emotional intelligence and mindfulness.
 He has also mentored young leaders from the commonwealth through the Queen Elizabeth Diamond Jubilee Trust.

 He spent twenty years in a corporate role as an Associate Director for Lloyds and HSBC where he developed his leadership skills in sales, marketing, and communications.